davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theForest/theBoar.md

 "You have to be kidding me," she said, for demons was not on her list of things she would want to encounter.

 She started to walk quickly, and so did the shadow.
-Now it felt more present.
 She could even hear it grunting, going through the bushes and breaking branches under its hoofs.

 "Just go away!" she shouted, but that only enrages the thing even more, and it charged through the thicket towards her.
 Her heart skipped a bit as she tried to grab the revolver.

-The thing was coming towards her, and just before it arrived, she saw that it was a boar.
+The thing was coming at full speed, and just before it arrived, she saw that it was a boar.
 Not that knowing that made the fear of getting killed by one any less alarming.